magento/architecture/design-documents/graph-ql/path-validator.md

 ### Alternatives:
-1. As we can't use zend framework in modules directly, we could just use regex and leave this class in PaypalGraphQl module, that as for now, it's the only use case we have to test relative paths.
+1. As we can't use zend framework in modules directly, we could just use regex and leave this class in PaypalGraphQl module, that as for now, it's the only use case we have to test relative url routes.